 What are zones?

-When you come to London you’ll see the word ‘zone’ thrown around a lot.
+When you arrive in London you’ll see the word ‘zone’ thrown around a lot.
 A zone is essentially a section of London with the centre being zone one and the further out you travel the zone numbers increase all the way up to nine.
 It’s REALLY important to understand what zone you are in or travelling to as this will affect what type of ticket you buy and the cost of your journey.
 The more zones you travel through, the higher the cost of the ticket.
-Most tourists will stay in zone one during their stay, but I would encourage you to expand out to zone two for some of the hidden gems and less ‘touristy’ spots of the city.
+Most tourists will stay in zone one during their stay , but I would encourage you to expand out to zone two for some of the hidden gems and less ‘touristy’ spots of the city.
 Zone 3 and beyond are where it starts to get a bit more residential.

 What does ‘touching in’ and ‘touching out’ mean?

 Touching in and out means that at the start of your journey you should ‘touch’ your Oyster Card on one of the yellow card readers to start your journey.
 You must then touch out at your destination which tells you card you have completed your journey and to charge you for it.
 It is really important to touch in and out at the start and end of all journeys otherwise TFL will charge you the maximum fare for your journey because it doesn’t know where you have travelled … or worse, you could be fined!

 Is London transport accessible to all customers?

 TFL work hard to make transport as accessible as possible for all customers including wheelchair users, people with sight and hearing loss and pregnant or elderly customers.
 You can find all the information you need about accessible travel here.

 Types of Transport Explained